Pilots rescued after Boeing 737 cargo plane makes emergency landing off Hawaii coast

 The U.S. Coast Guard rescued two pilots after a Boeing 737 cargo plane made an emergency landing off the coast of Hawaii.

-4:10pm: Boeing stock falls after cargo plane makes emergency landing The Dow gained steadily throughout the day to close 153 points..
+Two people were rescued from a 737 cargo plane that went down in the water off Hawaii on Friday (7/2).
+The pilots reported engine..

-A cargo plane made an emergency landing in the Pacific Ocean off the coast of Hawaii on Friday and both people on board have been..
+A cargo plane made an emergency landing in the Pacific Ocean off the coast of Hawaii early Friday and both people on board have..